TinyCircuits/TinyTV-site/docs/help.md

 </center>

 A few things can trigger a storage malfunction error.
 This error occurs when the SD Card is detected, but the filesystem is damaged or unrecognizable.
-This can also happen if your file names include unexpected, or special, characters - if you see this error, try changing the names of your files on the SD Card
+This can also happen if your file names include unexpected, or special, characters - if you see this error, try changing the names of your files on the SD Card.